kxk302/fruit_dataset_utilities/README.md

 # Select a subset of images for analysis

 Create a labels_subset.json file by copy labels.json file. labels.json file specifies 131 fruits/vegetables.
-Creating the feature vector for all images of 131 fruits/vegetables results in very large feature vector files.
+Creating the feature vector for all images of 131 fruits/vegetables results in very large feature vector files (7GB for training and 2.5 GB for testing).
+You can specify only the fruits/vegetables you are interested in labels_subset.json, and run the following commands to extract feature vector for only those fruits/vegetables.
-You can specify the fruits/vegetables you are interested in labels_subset.json, and run the following commands to extract feature vector of only those fruits/vegetables (much smaller file sizes)
+For the provided labels_subset.json, which includes 20 fruits/vegetables, file sizes dropped to 1.1 GB and 375 MB for training and testing, respectively.

 To select a subset of training feature vectors, run the following command.
 It creates a file named train_subset.tsv
 ```
-python3 subset.py -f train.tsv -s labels_subset.json -o train_subset.tsv
+python3 subset.py -f training.tsv -s labels_subset.json -o training_subset.tsv
 ```

 To select a subset of testing feature vectors, run the following command.
 It creates a file named test_subset.tsv
 ```
-python3 subset.py -f testing.tsv -s labels_subset.json -o test_subset.tsv
+python3 subset.py -f testing.tsv -s labels_subset.json -o testing_subset.tsv
 ```